dasguptar/treelstm.pytorch/README.md

 # Tree-Structured Long Short-Term Memory Networks
 This is a [PyTorch](http://pytorch.org/) implementation of Tree-LSTM as described in the paper [Improved Semantic Representations From Tree-Structured Long Short-Term Memory Networks](http://arxiv.org/abs/1503.00075) by Kai Sheng Tai, Richard Socher, and Christopher Manning.
-On the semantic similarity task using the SICK dataset, this implementation reaches a Pearson's coefficient of `0.8476` and a MSE of `0.2896`.
+On the semantic similarity task using the SICK dataset, this implementation reaches:
+ - Pearson's coefficient: `0.8492` and MSE: `0.2842` with learning rate of `0.010` and fine-tuned embeddings
+ - Pearson's coefficient: `0.8674` and MSE: `0.2536` with learning rate of `0.025` and frozen embeddings

 ### Requirements
 - Python (tested on **2.7.13** and **3.6.3**)